kderoodt/viscon-assignment/README.md

   - `min_overlap_px` (default **500**) – overlap threshold to decide we have left the current rail.

 - **Algorithm**
-  1. Run *connected‑components* on each mask frame.
-  2. Pick the blob closest to the image centre (most likely the rail in front).
+  1. Pick the blob closest to the image centre (most likely the rail in front).
-  3. Stateful logic:
+  2. Stateful logic:
      - **Enter** rail when a valid blob appears (`active_rail_ = true`).
      - **Exit** when blob overlap drops below `min_overlap_px` *and* its centre shifts sideways (>100 px).
-  4. On exit, if odometry shows the robot travelled ≥ `row_spacing`, increment and publish `rows_count`.
+  3. On exit, if odometry shows the robot travelled ≥ `row_spacing`, increment and publish `rows_count`.

 #### NEW APPROACH (work in progress)